 When it comes to amazing backpacks, you really can’t beat High Sierra.
-This outdoor gear brand has a focus on backpacks for hiking, backpacking and other adventures but they also have a selection of bags made for casual use, like a school backpack.
+This outdoor gear brand has a focus on backpacks for hiking, backpacking, and other adventures but they also have a selection of bags made for casual use, like a school backpack.
 However, you’ll find that many of their backpacks are quite versatile in how they can be used.

 The Access is one such backpack that can seemingly do a little bit of everything.
-You can use it to take your books to school, have it function as a carry on bag for travel or load it up for a hike out into the woods during weekend trips great to wear and tear.
+You can use it to take your books to school, have it function as a carry-on bag for travel, or load it up for a hike out into the woods during weekend trips great to wear and tear.